NAFTeam/NAFF/docs/src/Guides/07 Creating Prefixed Commands.md

 ![Help Command](../images/PrefixedCommands/HelpCommand.png "The help command running.")

 ## Other Notes
-- Checks, cooldowns, and concurrency all works as-is with prefixed commands.
+- Checks, cooldowns, and concurrency all work as-is with prefixed commands.
-- Prefixed commands uses a different method to process `Converter`s compared to slash commands.
+- Prefixed commands use a different method to process `Converter`s compared to slash commands.
 While they should roughly give the same result, they may act slightly differently.
 - All prefixed commands use `PrefixedContext`, which contains useful information based on the current instance of the command.